 How to Make Lemon Balm Tea

-While there are plenty of lemon balm teas available for purchase (including this selection from Natural Healthy Concepts), you can easily make lemon balm tea at home with just a few quick steps.
+While there are plenty of lemon balm teas available for purchase, or you can easily make lemon balm tea at home with just a few quick steps.
 Just try this simple lemon balm tea recipe:

 To make a cup of lemon balm tea, all you need is 2 tablespoons of dried lemon balm and a cup of boiling water.
 However, you can customize your cup of lemon balm tea by adding any of the following ingredients: